-TMJ & Tinnitus Treatment at Koala® Center for Sleep and TMJ Disorders
+TMJ & Tinnitus Treatment at Koala® Center For Sleep & TMJ Disorders

 Are You Experiencing Ringing in the Ears or Other Symptoms of TMJ?
-At Koala® Center for Sleep and TMJ Disorders, Our Experienced Doctors & Dental Staff Can Provide the Treatment You Need.
+At Koala® Center For Sleep & TMJ Disorders, Our Experienced Doctors & Dental Staff Can Provide the Treatment You Need.
 Call Now.
 We Have Multiple Locations Near You!

 Are you or a loved one suffering from Temporomandibular Joint Disorder (TMJ or TMD) or Tinnitus (Ringing in the Ears)?
 Are you losing sleep due to suffering from one of these ailments?
-If so, our TMJ specialists at Koala® Center for Sleep and TMJ Disorders can help!
+If so, our TMJ specialists at Koala® Center For Sleep & TMJ Disorders can help!

 Don’t let Temporomandibular Joint Disorder or Tinnitus disrupt your life any longer.

 The temporomandibular joint is a hinge which connects the jaw to the temporal bones of the skull.
 It is located in front of each ear and it is what allows a person to move their jaw up and down and from side to side, so that they can talk, chew, and yawn.
 Temporomandibular Joint Disorder, or is it as more commonly known as TMJ or TMD, is the pain in that jaw joint and the surrounding muscles.
 It also causes limited movement in those areas.